Larsen15o9/Bitcoin/GeForce-GTX-1080-and-GTX-1080-Ti.md

-# How to get a good speed with GeForce GTX 1080 or GTX 1080 Ti?
+# How to get a good speed with GeForce GTX 1080 (Ti)?

 1. Download latest release from [here](https://github.com/nicehash/NiceHashQuickMiner/releases).
 2. Install or unzip.